pierri/Photos2Flickr/README.md

 - Feature: Automatically upload to Flickr whenever media library is updated
 - Feature: Persist and display last upload completion timestamp (x minutes ago)
 - Feature: Use OFFlickrAPIRequest cancel to interrupt request in progress
+- Feature: Update tags on Flickr when they're updated in Photos

 Low priority:
 - Refactor: Make FlickrClient reactive/asynchronous (not only its upload method)